-The total cost of the Company's Year 2000 compliance plan is anticipated to be \$55 million.
-Approximately \$49 million of these costs were incurred through September 30, 1999, and the Company expects to incur the balance of such costs to complete the compliance plan.
-The Company has been expensing and capitalizing the costs to complete the compliance plan in accordance with appropriate accounting policies.
-Variations from anticipated expenditures and the effect on the Company's future results of operations are not anticipated to be material in any given year.
-However, if Year 2000 modifications and conversions are not made, or are not completed in time, the Year 2000 problem could have a material impact on the operations and financial condition of the Company.

-The estimates and conclusions herein are forward-looking statements and are based on management's best estimates of future events.
-Risks of completing the plan include the availability of resources, the ability to discover and correct the potential Year 2000 sensitive problems which could have a serious impact on certain operations and the ability of the Company's service providers to bring their systems into Year 2000 compliance.
+The total cost of our Year 2000 compliance plan is anticipated to be \$55 million.
+Approximately \$49 million of these costs had been incurred through September 30, 1999, and we expect to incur the balance of such costs to complete the compliance plan.
+We have been expensing and capitalizing the costs to complete the compliance plan in accordance with appropriate accounting policies.
+Variations from anticipated expenditures and the effect on our future results of operations are not anticipated to be material in any given year.
+However, if Year 2000 modifications and conversions are not made, including modifications by our third party service providers, or are not completed in time, the Year 2000 problem could have a material impact on our operations, cash flows and financial condition.
+At this time, we believe the most likely "worst case" scenario involves potential disruptions in our operations as a result of the failure of services provided by third parties.
+The estimates and conclusions herein are forward-looking statements and are based on our best estimates of future events.
+Risks of completing the plan include the availability of resources, the ability to discover and correct the potential Year 2000 sensitive problems which could have a serious impact on certain operations and the ability of our service providers to bring their systems into Year 2000 compliance.